An Efficient Alternating Algorithm for ReLU-based Symmetric Matrix Decomposition: Introduction

-where $\max(0,\cdot)$ is the rectified linear unit (ReLU) function, which is widely used as an activation function in deep neural networks \cite{GoodfellowBC16}.
-This indicates that when $M$ is sparse, we are able to explore a large space where the zero entries may be any non-positive values and seek a low-rank matrix \cite{Saul23}.
+where $\max(0,\cdot)$ denotes the rectified linear unit (ReLU) activation function, widely employed in deep learning for its sparsity-inducing properties \cite{GoodfellowBC16}.
+This formulation leverages a key insight: when $M$ is sparse, the zero entries in $M$ may correspond to any non-positive values in $X$.
+Thus, ReLU implicitly expands the feasible solution space, allowing us to search for a low-rank representation $X$ that optimally approximates $M$ under non-negativity constraints \cite{Saul23}.

-Recently, nonlinear matrix decomposition (NMD) \cite{Saul22, Saul23} has gained attention due to its association with neural networks.
-Given $M\in\mathbb{R}^{m\times n}$ and $r<\min(m,n)$, the essence of ReLU-NMD involves solving the following problem,
+Recently, Nonlinear Matrix Decomposition (NMD) \cite{Saul22, Saul23} has gained significant attention for its connection to neural networks, particularly in the case where $M$ is a general sparse non-negative (not necessarily symmetric) matrix.
+Given $M\in\mathbb{R}^{m\times n}$ and target rank $r<\min(m,n)$, the core problem of ReLU-based NMD (ReLU-NMD) can be formulated as,

 where $\mathrm{rank}(X)$ denotes the rank of matrix $X$, $\|\cdot\|_{F}$ denotes the Frobenius norm.
-The objective function in \eqref{NMD-00} is non-convex and non-differentiable, making it difficult to solve directly.
-To address these difficulties, various alternative models and algorithms have been proposed \cite{Saul23, SeraghitiAVPG23, AwariNWVG24, WangCH24a}.
-Recently, Wang et al. \cite{WangQCH25} introduced the following generalized model,
+The optimization problem in \eqref{NMD-00} is non-convex and non-differentiable due to the rank constraint and the ReLU operator, making it computationally challenging.
+To overcome these difficulties, several alternative models and algorithms have been developed \cite{Saul23, SeraghitiAVPG23, AwariNWVG24, WangCH24a, WangQCH25}.

-where functions $H_{1}(\cdot), H_{2}(\cdot)$ serve as regularization terms, promoting desirable low-complexity structures such as low-rankness, sparsity, or non-negativity in the solution.

-However, the aforementioned matrix decomposition methods focus on general non-negative sparse matrices.
-In contrast, symmetric matrix decomposition is a well-established research area in signal processing \cite{HouCL23, LuoLJZZ22, Ibrahim021}.
-Motivated by this, we extend the analysis to the case where $M$ is a symmetric matrix.
-Building upon ReLU-based NMD, we propose the following ReLU-based nonlinear symmetric matrix decomposition (ReLU-NSMD) problem,
+However, existing NMD methods primarily focus on general non-negative sparse matrices, leaving the symmetric case largely unexplored.
+This gap motivates our work, where we specifically address the setting where $M$ is a symmetric matrix.
+To illustrate the importance of studying symmetric matrices, we first present a simple toy example demonstrating the unique challenges and opportunities in this case.